Enteral administration

 1. Oral administration

 For patients with dysphagia where no licensed liquid formulation exists think about alternative routes or drugs, using injections orally, specials manufacturers, crushing tablets or opening capsules.
-Some conventional tablets are soluble in water (e.g. ciprofloxacin), but note that certain tablets must not be crushed as they can pose dangers.
+Some conventional tablets are soluble in water (e.g. ciprofloxacin), but note that certain tablets must not be crushed as they can pose danger.
 These include: enteric-coated tablets (crushing destroys the protective coating), slow-release tablets (crushing stops the prolonged action), and chemotherapy drugs (crushing could release cytotoxic dust).
+Remember that crushing a tablet, dissolving it in water, or opening a capsule may be an unlicensed use.

 Patients with part of their gut removed may still be able to take medicines orally.
 Establish exactly which section of gut has been removed and check the site of drug absorption.